C# ADO.NET ODBC tutorial

 OdbcConnection DbConnection = new OdbcConnection( connStr );

-Now we can set the command line properties to the same as before.
+Now we can set the command line properties to the ODBC data source used earlier.

 "DSN=SAMPLE_ISAM"

 The program can be run as before.
 However, if the user enters an invalid connection string, the program will fail when the OdbcConnection.Open() method is called.
-The program will throw an Exception at this point, and we can change our code to catch this exception and display information from the ODBC system to the user.
+The program will throw an exception at this point.
+To handle this, we can change our code to catch this exception and display information from the ODBC layer to the user.

-The exception thrown will be an OdbcException, and we can use this to extract the error string that the ODBC Driver Manager has returned.
+The exception thrown will be an OdbcException, and we can use this to extract the error string that the ODBC Driver Manager returns:

 try